-The College has established and will maintain its multi-year accessibility action plan outlining its strategy to prevent and remove barriers to persons with disabilities and meet its requirements under the IASR.
+The College has established and will maintain its MYAP outlining its strategy to prevent and remove barriers to persons with disabilities and meet its requirements under the IASR.
 Specifically, the College will:

-- Establish this plan in consultation with persons with disabilities or an advisory committee. - Post this Accessibility Plan on its website and provide the plan in an accessible format upon request. - Review and update its accessibility plan once every three to five years in consultation with persons with disabilities and the Accessibility Working Group.
+- Establish this plan in consultation with persons with disabilities or an advisory committee. - Post this Accessibility Plan on its website and provide the plan in an accessible format upon request. - Review and update its accessibility plan once every three to five years in consultation with persons with disabilities and the Accessibility Advisory Committee.